-As a survivor of three breast cancers, I’ve been asked by family and friends who know my history to offer help and/or guidance and/or advice to women who’ve been recently diagnosed with breast cancer and who, most often, are freaking out.
+As a survivor of five breast cancers, I’ve been asked by family and friends who know my history to offer help and/or guidance and/or advice to women who’ve been recently diagnosed with breast cancer and who, most often, are freaking out.

 Naturally, I always do what I can, but one fact has become crystal clear: every woman responds differently to hearing she has breast cancer.
 Some want to know just enough to get by, some just want the doctor to “fix it”, and others are voracious in their need for information.
 This is important to know if you’re going to try to help others on their breast cancer journey.

 A quick summary of my approach to my own breast cancers

 I’ve had to know everything about each of my breast cancers (all five have been different).
 I researched, studied, got second (and sometimes third) opinions, and based my treatment decisions on what I’d learned.
 I assumed the role of “Medical Team Captain” and (honest) I interviewed the practitioners I was referred to and decided whether or not I wanted them on my team.
 In short: my doctors worked for me, not the other way around.
 That might seem arrogant or blind-sided, but it was what brought me peace as I made my way through the difficult decisions that needed to be made.
 The more I knew, the more comfortable I was with my choices.

 Shortly after my second breast cancer, a young woman was referred to me by a friend.
 The woman had already seen a surgeon and a chemotherapist and she was afraid of the surgery as well as the recommended follow-up chemo.
 I suggested she get a copy of Dr. Susan Love’s Breast Book — my first guidebook for making my way through the jungle of breast cancer care.
 But it turned out she didn’t want to read it: she just wanted to tell me how she felt and wondered aloud about what to expect.